-Hikers are a funny breed: they’re always outdoors, they love weird obstacles like chains and scrambles, and they are usually OBSESSED with gear.
-Ask any hiker what their favorite pair of boots are and they’ll probably spit out a recommendation that has at least 4 words in it.
-Needless to say, choosing gifts for hikers can be challenging, because whatever you give needs to be able to withstand many, many miles of adventures.
+Hikers are a funny breed: they’re always outdoors, they love weird obstacles like chains and scrambles, and they are OBSESSED with their favorite gear.
+Ask any hiker what their favorite hiking gear is and they’ll probably spit out a recommendation that has at least 4 words in it.
+Needless to say, choosing the best gifts for hikers can be challenging, because whatever you give needs to be able to withstand many, many miles of adventures.

 Luckily, as avid hikers ourselves, we’ve compiled this guide to the best hiking gifts that your loved ones will actually use out on the trails.
 Trust us – we’ve used every single one of them ourselves!

 Overall Best Gifts for Hikers

-Truly the only item that a hiker really needs to get out on the trails is a good set of shoes, and a waterproof set of hiking boots is the perfect companion for an intrepid hiker that loves to be outdoors, rain or shine.
-The Salomon X Ultra Mid 3 Boots (for men and women) lightweight, durable, and waterproof, with thick treads and fabrics that will keep your feet safe and dry, no matter the conditions.
+The only item that a hiker really needs to get out on the trails is a good set of shoes, and a set of waterproof boots is one of the best hiking gifts for an adventurer that loves to be outdoors, rain or shine.
+The Salomon X Ultra Mid 3 Boots (for men and women) lightweight, durable, and waterproof, with thick treads and Gore-Tex that will keep your feet safe and dry, no matter the conditions.
 For more hiking boot recommendations, check out our favorite women’s hiking boots and men’s hiking boots.

 Hikers often face trails and conditions where extra support is extremely helpful.
 That’s why one of the most useful gifts for hikers is a set of durable, portable trekking poles.
-Leki Foldable Trekking Poles are perfect for traveling hikers, as they’ll fit into a standard suitcase and are extremely light weight.
+Black Diamond Distance Carbon Z Trekking Poles are perfect for traveling hikers, as they’ll fit into a standard suitcase and are extremely light weight.
 (You can also check out our guide to the best trekking poles to see our recommendations at every price point!)